Synchronize Team Foundation Server with Project Server

 Understand the synchronization process and features

-You can manage the project plans that map to team projects and the tasks that are synchronized with work items in Team Foundation.
+You can manage the project plans that map to projects and the tasks that are synchronized with work items in Team Foundation.
 See these topics:

 Create resource assignments, and view resource utilization